Volcano Triathlon 2026

 • 100 m free

-• Beginner: increases the recovery time in 5 additional seconds
+• Beginner: Increases recovery time by an additional 5 seconds.

 Training in open water

-• If it is possible to swim several triathletes together
+• If possible, swim with several triathletes together.

 Heating